quat1024/garden/garden/how-i-put-pagefind-on-the-site.md

 This populates `./out/pagefind` with two kinds of file:

 * compressed search indexes, in `pagefind/index/<stuff>.pf_index` and `pagefind/fragment/<stuff>.pf_fragment`
-* an implementation of the search bar HTML widget, in `pagefind/pagefind-ui.css` and `pagefind/pagefind.js`
+* an implementation of the search bar HTML widget, in `pagefind/pagefind-ui.js` and `pagefind/pagefind-ui.css`

 ## Integrating the widget